Few topics generate as much heat online as discussion about which piano Method Book series is ‘the best’.

-Some of the best, most inspiring teachers I’ve met over the years avoid Method Books altogether, and you might by now be expecting me to recommend following their example…
+Several of the best, most inspiring teachers I’ve met over the years avoid Method Books altogether, and you might by now be expecting me to recommend following their example…

 But actually, I would suggest that the problem with Method Books is not with the publications themselves (which in many cases are rather good!), but more with how they are used, especially by teachers who are dogmatic, or who haven’t learnt to critically evaluate the content.

 With all this in mind, here are some of the considerations which I would recommend that teachers reflect on: